hms-dbmi-cellenics/pipeline/README.md

 ```
 Turn off firewall or allow incoming traffic.
 This would allow AWS to send packages to the pipeline, which would otherwise be blocked by the firewall.

-#### Linux Mint 20.3 Cinnamon
-1. Open Firewall Configuration from the start menu.
+1. Open *Firewall Configuration* from the Start Menu.
 2. Select **Allow** in the **Outgoing** dropdown menu (Alternatively, set **Status** to OFF).